What is an Employee Provident Fund?

 8. Form 31

-Under certain conditions, employees are allowed to withdraw the funds partially.
-The form can be filled in both online and offline.
+Under certain conditions, employees have the option to withdraw the funds partially.
+You can fill out the form both online and offline.